AmirrezaRamesh/github-tutorial/README.md

 -[title 3](#title3) >>

 ```
-##
+## Using Git in VSCode

 VScode supports git to source control your programs.
-This means you can code in the repo that has been cloned on your system, and directly commit and push code changes within the VScode application.
-To do this, click on "File" at the top of the page, then select "Open Folder" and choose the cloned folder from GitHub.
-Then look at the left sidebar, and the git logo (as several dots connected by lines) will be visible.
+This means you can program your codes inside the repo that has been cloned on your system, and directly commit and push code changes within the VScode app.
+To do this, click on "File" at the top of the page, then select "Open Folder" and choose the cloned folder repository.
+Then look at the left sidebar, and the git logo (couple of dots connected by lines) will be visible.
 The image below shows the overall git panel in VScode.

 ![vscode](pics/2.png)